 A child is any individual under the age of 18 years.
 While we acknowledge this includes youth, we use the term ‘child’ for ease of understanding in documentation.

-- Physical abuse – the use of physical force against a child that results in harm to the child.
-Physically abusive behaviour includes shoving, hitting, slapping, shaking, throwing, punching, kicking, biting, burning, strangling or poisoning;
+- Physical abuse – the use of physical force against a child that results in harm to the Physically abusive behaviour includes shoving, hitting, slapping, shaking, throwing, punching, kicking, biting, burning, strangling or poisoning.

-- Sexual abuse – the use of power or authority to involve a child in sexual activity by an adult or significantly older child or adolescent.
-Sexually abusive behaviours can include touching genitals or breasts, masturbation, oral sex, vaginal or anal penetration by a penis, finger or any other object, and exposing the child to sex or pornography.
+- Sexual abuse – the actual or threatened physical intrusion of a sexual nature whether by force or under unequal or coercive conditions.
+Child sexual abuse is the use of power or authority to involve a child in sexual activity by another person.
+Sexually abusive behaviours can include touching genitals or breasts, masturbation, oral sex, vaginal or anal penetration by a penis, finger or any other object, and exposing the child to sex or

-Child exploitation is the use of a child in work or other activities for the benefit of others that is unacceptable because it deprives them of their childhood, education, development or dignity.
-It includes unacceptable child labour, child prostitution or trafficking, and child pornography.
+Child exploitation is any actual or attempted abuse of a position of vulnerability, differential power, or trust, for purposes or for profiting sexually, monetarily, socially or politically from exploitation of another.
+This includes the use of a child in work or other activities for the benefit of others that is unacceptable because it deprives them of their childhood, education, development or dignity.
+It also includes unacceptable child labour, child prostitution or trafficking, and child pornography.

 Work that deprives children of their childhood, their potential and their dignity, interferes with their schooling, or that is harmful to physical and mental development.